adambouzgan/Adam-Bouzgan-Portfolio/README.md

 * Coming to the end of a 8-week intensive Data Technician Skills Bootcamp with Just IT Training.
 Looking to consolidate my skills further to become a data analyst.
 Working on several projects to develop my online GitHub portfolio whereby I can demonstrate my skills in Excel, SQL, Python, PowerBi and Tableau.

-* I am particularly drawn to this opportunity because it aligns with my analytical mindset, problem-solving abilities, and passion for working with data.
-Given my experience in data interpretation, financial modelling, and business operations, I believe I am well-suited for this role.
+* I am particularly drawn to the data analytics industry because it aligns with my analytical mindset, problem-solving abilities, and passion for working with data.
+Given my experience in data interpretation, financial modelling, and business operations, I believe I am well-suited for this an opportnity in this field.